lokal-profil/LSH/README.md

 All of these should be run from the main code directory.
 Note that up to step 10 all can be done without the actual image files.

-0. Copy config.example.json to config.json and fill in your username and password
+0. Copy config.example.json to config.json and fill in your username and password you also need to set up user_config.py (from pywikibot) with the same credentials.
 0. Run `python py_listscraper.py old_connections data`, to make a copy of the latest Commons mappings
 1. Unpack the new csv files to the `original_csv` directory